neilenns/msfs2024-vmr-generator/README.md

 ## Developer notes

-The vast majority of this app is boilerplate WPF with a single MVVM (`ModelMatchingViewModel`) commands.
+The vast majority of this app is boilerplate WPF with a single MVVM (`ModelMatchingViewModel`) and a few commands.
 The interesting SimConnect code is in the following locations:

 - `ViewModels\ModelMatching\ConnectCommand.cs`: Methods for opening the connection to the simulator with SimConnect.
 - `ViewModels\ModelMatching\GetLiveriesCommand.cs`: Methods for retrieving the list of aircraft and liveries from the simulator.